Person of day - 12 JANUARY 2022

 Grandmaster issues chess books for children together with Ekaterina Volkova.
 He actively participates in the development of youth chess by opening chess schools under his name in several Russian regions.

-Sergey and his wife Galiya have two children - Alexey and Mikhail.
+Sergey and his wife Galiya have two sons - Alexey and Mikhail.